Ruthi Navon: Early life

-Navon was born in 1954 in Haifa, Israel to Yitzhak Navon, a former Israeli ambassador to Thailand, and Miriam Navon, a painter.
+Navon was born as Ruth Navon on 30 May 1951 in Haifa, Israel to Yitzhak Navon, a former Israeli ambassador to Thailand, and Miriam Navon, a painter.
 Both of her parents sang; her father was a tenor, while her mother was a coloratura soprano.
 As a teenager, she served in the Israel Defense Forces and performed in the army's Entertainment Corps.

 Navon became a baalat teshuva to Chabad Judaism in her 20s.
 Her spiritual searching began in 1974, when she survived a car accident that killed a 21-year-old woman.
 She was further motivated to observance after meeting with the Lubavitcher Rebbe while living in Manhattan.

 Career

 Broadway and debut album

 Navon played the lead role in Don't Call Me Black (1972), an Israeli musical about race relations.
 Her self-titled debut album, released in 1973 by Hed Arzi Music, featured compositions from Nurit Hirsh, Kobi Oshrat, Yehonatan Geffen, Misha Segal, Dan Almagor, Yair Rosenblum, Leah Goldberg, and Ehud Manor.
 She performed the song Netzach Yisrael Lo Yeshaker at Israel's 25th Independence Day celebration.
 Her music was used on the Channel 1 children's program Rosh Kruv (Cabbage Head).

 She made her Broadway debut in Ran Eliran's musical Don't Step on My Olive Branch, which opened in 1976 at the Playhouse Theatre.
 Clive Barnes of The New York Times praised her performance as "handsome and eloquent".
 She released a cover of Shel Silverstein's "The Ballad of Lucy Jordan" in 1980 through Polydor Records.
 The following year, she performed at a Musical Tribute to Jerusalem at Carnegie Hall alongside Shlomo Carlebach and poet Gerald Stern.